openhab/openhab-js/README.md

 The shared cache is shared across all rules and scripts, it can therefore be accessed from any automation language.
 The access to every key is tracked and the key is removed when all scripts that ever accessed that key are unloaded.
-If that key stored a timer, the timer is cancelled.
+If that key stored a timer, the timer will be cancelled.

 See [openhab-js : cache](https://openhab.github.io/openhab-js/cache.html) for full API documentation.